andrenho/homeserver/README.md

 # ./alis.sh               # Start installation
 ```

-Reboot the system after installation is complete.
+1. Reboot the system after installation is complete, and install the homeserver.

 ```
 # # Setup wi-fi and sudo